 This delightful looking roaster, a combination of Hungarian folk art and a versatile cooking tool, is also perfect as a gift for your friends.

-Take a cleaned whole chicken and rub in salt and spices into its skin and internal cavity.
+Take a cleaned whole chicken and rub salt and spices into its skin.

-Place the chicken perched atop the centre piece, and put the chicken roasting pan into a cold over, before turning up the heat to around 200 Celsius.
+Place the chicken perched atop the centre piece, and put the chicken roaster with the lid on into a cold oven, before turning up the heat to around 200 Celsius.

-Cook for around 60 minutes, and once the chicken has started to exude juices into the roaster, place any sides such as potatoes or vegetables underneath it.
+Cook for around 90 minutes and then place any sides, such as potatoes or vegetables, in the bottom of the roaster.
 Baste the chicken with the remaining beer, cider or vinegar mixture.